HINP Statement of Information Practices

 The services provided by the MEDITECH system are set out in a Hosting Agreement that has been entered into by all Hospitals (Participants).
 The agreement sets out a model where the support and accountability for the system core applications, core functions and data centre infrastructure are centralized with QCH while localized components are maintained by the Member with the assistance of QCH.

-Organizational Safeguards
+Organizational Safeguards:

 As HINP, QCH employs a combination of technical, physical, and administrative safeguards to help protect the security, confidentiality and integrity of systems and the information on them: